THE ART OF VENICE GLASS CRAFTSMANSHIP

-Glass is a bridge between history and future.
+Glass is a bridge between history and the future.

 WonderGlass plays with both of the most famous glass techniques in Venice: handmade blown glass and handcrafted cast glass.
 These refined, ancient abilities have been passed over from generation to generation.